joyesufu/Tableau--Challenge/README.md

 The data source used for this analysis is: https://s3.amazonaws.com/tripdata/index.html

-A CSV file containg the data used can be found in the data folder.
+A CSV file containing the data used can be found in the data folder.

 ## Trip Duration For Gender